Parks-Laboratory/rqtl_pipeline/make_rqtl_inputs/README.md

 ## Synopsis
-Retrieves Mouse Diversity Array genotypes from database in csvsr R/QTL format
+Retrieves Mouse Diversity Array genotypes from database in csvsr R/QTL format.

+Due to the contraint that R/QTL requires the columns of both input files to match up (i.e. order of individuals is same in both files, make_genotype_files() is dependent on results from make_phenotype_files().

 ## File formats
 The csvsr format has a column for each individual and genotype data or phenotype